Tuolumne County Homeowner Shoots Intruder

-TUOLUMNE CITY — Hodge Avenue in Tuolumne City is a place where neighbors had felt they could leave windows open and doors unlocked, but that has changed.
+TUOLUMNE -- Hodge Avenue in Tuolumne City is a place where neighbors had felt they could leave windows open and doors unlocked, but that has changed.

 "For the most part, it’s been quiet.
 You can hear the bar fights every now and then from loggers because it’s right there," one neighbor, who did not wish to be identified, told FOX40.

 She says she came home to red and blue flashing lights late Tuesday night.
-It was the aftermath of a shooting that Tuolumne County sheriff’s investigators say happened around 11 p.m.
+It was the aftermath of a shooting that Tuolumne County Sheriff's investigators say happened around 11 p.m.

 Investigators say an 80-year-old man heard noises in a vacant rental property he owns.
-Scared for his and his wife’s safety, he shot one of the intruders detectives later identified as 29-year-old Bryce Lawrence.
+Scared for his and his wife's safety, he shot one of the intruders detectives later identified as 29-year-old Bryce Lawrence.
 Lawrence survived and is recovering at a Modesto hospital.

 His suspected accomplice, 34-year-old Bryanna Ireland, was arrested and booked into the Tuolumne County Jail on burglary charges.

 The neighbor FOX40 with said she is familiar with Lawrence.